 If you want a shiny finish on your bathroom walls, glass tiles for the bathroom floor are the way to go.
 They can also reflect natural light around the room, which makes them suitable for small bathrooms or those with limited natural light.

 They come in a variety of solid colors as well as beautiful mosaics that add a nice touch to your bathroom.
 Glass tiles are also simple to clean and durable, but they are slightly more costly than ceramic tiles.

 Matt tiles come in a variety of looks, including cement, stone, and wood, as well as plain non-shiny finishes.
 The fact that matt tiles don’t show watermarks as easily is an advantage.

 Natural Stone Tiles

 A marble is a metamorphic rock that originates with the crystallization of limestone.
 It is extracted in the form of large stones from a quarry and then smashed into a smaller slab-like piece.

 The next step is to turn them into marble tiles for the bathroom floor.
 Because the slabs are cut from bigger natural stones, each one has a distinct color and pattern.
 It’s beautiful and long-lasting, so it blends in well with other building materials.

 With the veins of color running through it, marble appears opulent and rich in interest.
 You can choose from a variety of color tones ranging from dark to light, as well as subtle and striking veining patterns, depending on your preferences.’

 Linoleum is regarded as a classic, and although it isn’t used in shower floors, it is very popular in bathrooms.
-It’s a biodegradable, eco-friendly material that’s also one of the more affordable tile styles on our list.
+It’s a biodegradable, eco-friendly material that’s also one of the more affordable or cheap tiles for bathroom floor styles on our list.

 Linoleum floor tiles are available in a variety of solid colors, complex patterns, bold colors, and a light texture.
 They are water-resistant, but if seams are not properly sealed, they can be a problem.